canjs/canjs/view/bindings/doc/select-multiple.md

 Cross binds the selected option values with an observable value.

-@param {can.mustache.key} KEY A named value in the current scope. `KEY`'s value is cross bound with the selected `<option>` in the `<select>`. `KEY`'s value should be either Array-like, a String, or `undefined`.
+@param {can.stache.key} KEY A named value in the current scope. `KEY`'s value is cross bound with the selected `<option>` in the `<select>`. `KEY`'s value should be either Array-like, a String, or `undefined`.